aadilmallick/mi-notes/docs/quran/juz1-2.md

 > Since We have sent you a messenger from among yourselves—reciting to you Our revelations, purifying you, teaching you the Book and wisdom, and teaching you what you never knew—remember Me; I will remember you.
 And thank Me, and never be ungrateful.
 (151-152)

+Allah will remember you if you remember him

 > O believers!
 Seek comfort in patience and prayer.
 Allah is truly with those who are patient.
 (153)

 > Never say that those martyred in the cause of Allah are dead—in fact, they are alive!
 But you do not perceive it.
 (154)

 > We will certainly test you with a touch of fear and famine and loss of property, life, and crops.
 Give good news to those who patiently endure—who say, when struck by a disaster, “Surely to Allah we belong and to Him we will ˹all˺ return.”
 They are the ones who will receive Allah’s blessings and mercy.
 And it is they who are ˹rightly˺ guided.
 (155)

+Allah will test all the believers with suffering to see who are the true believers in something beyond this worldly life.

 **verses 160 to 170**